Sign up to receive our newsletter and additional e-mail updates.

 Rep. Rokita Introduces the Raise Act

-Due to the support and coverage the bill the bill received in the 112th Congress, the RAISE Act was heard by the Committee on Education and the Workforce's Subcommittee on Health, Employment, Labor, and Pensions (HELP).
+In the 113th Congress, the RAISE Act was heard by the Committee on Education and the Workforce's Subcommittee on Health, Employment, Labor, and Pensions (HELP).
 During that hearing, Representative Rokita was able to engage witnesses on the merits of the RAISE Act.
 You can watch that exchange here.

 For more information on the hearing, or to watch an archived webcast of the entire hearing, visit the hearing page.